 The World Health Organization and some prenatal care providers often recommend iron-folic acid supplements to pregnant women.
-While iron and folate are some of the most critical nutrients needed by both the mother and the baby during pregnancy, they are not enough.
+While iron and folate are some of the most critical nutrients needed by both the mother and the baby during pregnancy, they generally don't cover all the bases.

 Studies have shown that supplementation of multi micronutrients has more benefits than iron-folate supplements.
-Multiple micronutrient supplementation is essential for reducing low birth weight, improved birth weight, and prevention of other pregnancy complications.
+Multiple micronutrient supplementation can help to reduce low birth weight, improve birth weight, and prevent other pregnancy complications.

 Besides folate, other micronutrients such as Vitamin B6 and B12, choline, vitamin D, and prenatal DHA are important for fetal neural tube and brain development.

 Multi-micronutrient supplements also have tremendous benefits to the mother's health, such as calcium in reducing the risk of pre-eclampsia.
-Therefore, when choosing prenatal vitamins, it is preferable to choose one with a wider variety of micronutrients.
+Therefore, when choosing prenatal vitamins, many health experts recommend choosing one with a wider variety of micronutrients.